3 years ago email@example.comParticipant

 If you will be in DC, would love to connect on this topic.

-If not, let’s connect virtually!2 years, 10 months ago Kathleen SchofieldParticipant
+If not, let’s connect virtually!3 years ago Kathleen SchofieldParticipant

 Hello!
 How large is your area geographically?